Skip to main content

 Value sources

-By default, React Query Builder facilitates the comparison of fields (typically corresponding to database column names) to values (strings, numbers, etc.).
-But some situations call for comparisons between two fields.
+By default, React Query Builder facilitates comparing fields (typically database column names) to values (strings, numbers, etc.).
+However, some situations require comparisons between two fields.
 Consider this SQL statement:

 SELECT *